 - To assist the students to acquire necessary skills for better understanding of the Christian faith, beliefs, practices and those of other faiths from an apologetic point of view;

-- To provide a strong foundation for further studies in Christian Theology and Christian Studies generally.
+- To provide a strong foundation for further studies in Christian Religious Studies and Christian Studies generally.

 - To acquire skill and knowledge necessary for promoting peaceful co-existence, tolerance, love and personal integrity.

-On completion of the programme, the student should be able to:
+On the completion of the programme, the student should be able to: